Sun-Maid: Sun-Diamond Growers

 In 1980, Sun-Maid joined with Sunsweet Growers, Diamond Walnut Growers, Valley Fig Growers, and Hazelnut Growers of Oregon to create the Stockton-based Sun-Diamond Growers of California cooperative.
 Sun-Maid president Frank R. Light was named president and chief executive of Sun-Diamond, as well as each member organization.
 Sun-Diamond reported net sales as high as $522 million in 1983 and $517 million in 1984.

 Sun-Maid suffered an accounting scandal in 1985 and 1986, where growers received $27.3 million in overpayments due to falsified records and inflated profits of $43 million.
 Light resigned prior to his planned retirement.
-By May 1986, 29% of the cooperative’s 2,100 members had pulled out.
+By May 1986, 29% of the cooperative's 2,100 members had pulled out.
 The loss of 35% of its expected inventory forced Sun-Maid to contract with outside growers.

 Sun-Diamond was reorganized so that each member cooperative had its own president, corporate staff was cut, and the organization's debt was secured, and a multi-year plan to repay the lost money and equity was developed.
 Barry F. Kriebel took over as president of Sun-Maid.
 Despite losing 500 of its 2,100 members, the cooperative recovered by 1987.
 That year, it managed $158.3 million in sales, its lowest—yet most profitable—in five years.
 A $13.35-million settlement to the company's accounting scandal was announced in September 1988.

 In 1995, Sun-Diamond acquired Dole's dried fruit business for $100 million.
 In June 1996, the cooperative faced indictment on charges that it made illegal gifts to Agriculture Secretary Mike Espy and improper campaign contributions to his brother Henry Espy.
 Sun-Diamond, along with two of its lobbyists, were found guilty.
 As punishment, the collective was banned from participating in all federal food purchase programs for the next three years.
 However, Sun-Maid and several other member cooperative reached compliance agreements with the USDA by March 1997.
 A 1998 appeal ultimately set aside the $1.5 million fine.
 Sun-Diamond was dissolved in August 2000.

 Sun-Maid recorded $250 million in net sales in 2005, the highest in the cooperative's history at the time.
 In 2012, Sun-Maid celebrated its 100th anniversary as a grower cooperative.
-At this time, it was compromised of 750 family farmers across 50,000 acres in Central Valley.
+At this time, it comprised 750 family farmers across 50,000 acres in Central Valley.

 In 2019, the company relocated its corporate headquarters to Fresno.
 Operations continued at its processing plant in Kingsburg.
 In 2021, Sun-Maid acquired Plum Organics from Campbell Soup Company.